-Dual Enrollment is a collaboration with universities and high schools to offer college level courses on-site at the high school.
+Dual Enrollment is a collaboration with universities and high schools to offer college level courses onsite at the high school.
 These courses allow students to gain high school and college credit simultaneously, and a reduced tuition rate is charged for the college credit.
-Dual Enrollment courses are taught by high school instructors whose credentials and curriculum have been evaluated by the appropriate Universities of Wisconsin department.
+Dual Enrollment courses are taught by high school instructors whose credentials and curriculum have been evaluated by the appropriate UW Colleges department.
 In most concurrent enrollment programs, the course is included as part of the high school instructor's normal work load.
 The student attends the Dual Enrollment course on the high school campus.
 The tuition is half of the normal UW Institution tuition.
+Spooner High School is currently working with UW-Eau Claire and Barron County to explore the opportunity to offer courses through the Dual Enrollment program.